 Terence Parr and Prince Grover

-(Terence teaches in University of San Francisco's MS in Data Science program and Prince is an alumnus.
+(Terence is a tech lead at Google and ex-Professor of computer/data science in University of San Francisco's MS in Data Science program and Prince is an alumnus.
 You might know Terence as the creator of the ANTLR parser generator.)

 Please send comments, suggestions, or fixes to Terence.